 VALIDATION PROCESS: Students receiving a $5,000 or $10,000 School of Medicine scholarship may be selected for validation in order to confirm the accuracy of the FAFSA information.
-If requested students will need to submit the following:
+If selected for validation:

 All documents can be faxed, emailed, or mailed to Office of Student Financial Services at the following:

 Mail: Student Financial Services, 1402 S. Grand Blvd., C120, Saint Louis, MO 63104

 DEADLINE TO UPDATE THE FAFSA AND PROVIDE COMPLETED VALIDATION INFORMATION IS February 1.